 CAUTION: this process really DOES completely and permanently erase the contents of the drive.
 If you say Cancel, you get a message like this:

 and the process terminates without erasing the storage device.

 The device is now initialized with the basic client data.
-The clinician selects which protocol classes to permit the remote user to use.
+Then the clinician must select which protocol classes to permit the remote user to use.